 Civilising the “Native”, Educating the Nation Summary

-Chapter 7 of NCERT Our Pasts-III deals with the involvement and interference of British in Indian Education.
+Chapter 7 of NCERT Our Pasts-III deals with the involvement and interference of the British in Indian Education.
 The chapter entails the views of the orientalists and the anglicists.
-Students will read about the views of James Mill, Thomas Macaulay on one end and that of William Jones on the other end.
+Students will read about the views of James Mill, Thomas Macaulay on one end, and that of William Jones on the other end.
 The perceptions of European Education among Indians will also be discussed in the chapter.
 Leaders like Mahatma Gandhi and Rabindra Nath Tagore shared their opinions and thoughts with the masses against the enslavement of Indians under British education.

 The students will also get to know about the following topics: